Leadership Habits I Learnt in a Club

 Picture related to the title of the story

-With permission, I have extracted this picture-quote from the X page of Chosen People USA.
+With permission, I've extracted this picture-quote from Chosen People USA.
 All rights reserved worldwide.

-Perhaps the student who gave me the best reception in Starehe was Jesse Nyoro who was six years my senior.
-Soon after he heard I could play the piano, he introduced me to music teachers and spoke highly of me to my fellow first formers.
-Later on, he encouraged me to accompany hymns on the piano during evening assemblies.
+Perhaps the Starehian who impacted my life the most was Jesse Nyoro.
+Six years my senior, he introduced me to music teachers when he heard I could play the piano.
+Later on, he encouraged me to accompany the school on the piano during evening assemblies.

-After Nyoro finished recounting that biblical story, I clarified to him that by praying for breakthroughs, I meant earning money.
-And I wish I had added "like money from adverts on this blog" but he cut me short the moment I mentioned the word "money" and said, "Thuita, money only accounts for 10% of happiness.
-If you have food to eat, clothes to wear and good health - those alone are big breakthroughs."
+But when I was about to clarify to him that I meant financial breakthroughs, he cut me short the moment I mentioned the word 'money' and said, "Thuita, money only accounts for 10% of happiness.
+If you have food, clothes and good health - those alone are big breakthroughs."

-That Nyoro has continued to show interest in how I am faring speaks volumes about the brotherhood which existed in Starehe during our time.
-Such is the kind of culture I would encourage in every family, institution, company and even in the whole world because, to borrow the words of Martin Luther King Jr., we will perish as fools if we don't learn to live together as brothers.
+That Nyoro can call me and share such wisdom speaks volumes about the brotherhood in Starehe - the kind I would encourage in every family, company and even in the whole world because, if I may borrow the words of MLK, we will perish as fools if we don't learn to live together as brothers.

 ---------------------------------------------------------------------